tepletonteam/tepleton/_attic/modules/docs/basecoin-kubernetes.rst

 and configure the parameters required for your application.

-The Cosmos SDK will help us create our own currency, extensible with plugins.
+The tepleton SDK will help us create our own currency, extensible with plugins.
 Writing plugins is out of scope of this article, but you can read about it
 `here <https://github.com/tepleton/tepleton-sdk/blob/master/docs/guide/basecoin-plugins.md>`__.